Fisher Phillips Launches New HR Consultancy

 WASHINGTON D.C.
 (June 20, 2016) – Fisher Phillips, the management-side labor and employment law firm, has launched a wholly-owned new subsidiary called Foundations Human Resources Consulting based in Lexington, Kentucky.
 The new company is led by former Toyota Motor Engineering & Manufacturing North America, Inc. executives Carol Sampson and Stephanie Prewitt.
 Fisher Phillips made the announcement during the SHRM Annual Conference in Washington, D.C.

-Firm Chairman and Managing Partner Roger Quillen said: “Employers will benefit from the unique experience and expertise that the professionals at Foundations HR Consulting bring after years of working in Toyota.
+Firm Chairman and Managing Partner Roger Quillen said: “Employers will benefit from the unique experience that the professionals at Foundations HR Consulting bring after years of working in Toyota.
 These consultants have built their practice on a strong foundation, and deep knowledge of legal, labor and employment issues.”

 Quillen said that any employer will be able to maximize its organization’s staff performance in a lean business environment when applying the steps outlined by Foundations HR Consulting.
 “Employers can achieve positive results when applying the practices that Carol and Stef have developed.”